 He has wide expertise in Java, the Eclipse Modelling and Rich Client Platforms, Web development, C, Objective-C, Swift, iOS development and has developed systems for a number of commercial and public sector organisations.
 This has included writing a development emulation environment for one of the first hand-held touch devices, MIDI instrument controller software, and developing management systems for the UK public sector.

 In 2010, working with the IEC, Phil created the highly acclaimed ArchiMate Modelling Tool, Archi®.
-As well as maintaining and developing Archi®, he is now working as a consultant with The Open Group developing the ArchiMate Open Exchange Format.
+As well as maintaining and developing Archi®, he has worked as a consultant with The Open Group developing the ArchiMate Open Exchange Format.
 He continues to support Archi and develop additional plug-ins.

 Jean-Baptiste Sarrodie is a life long techie with an increasing interest in Enterprise Architecture and ArchiMate.
 But before all he is Father, Husband, Guitarist and DIY addict.
 He has been working in the field of IT as a Manager and an Architect for over 19 years in a rich, international, industrial context.
 He worked in the Lafarge Group (now known as LafargeHolcim) and was in turn a Methods & Tool Expert, IT Manager, Operation Manager and Architect.
 Being well aware of ArchiMate and other Open Group standards, in 2015 he moved to Arismore (now part of Accenture) and then became a Consultant in Enterprise Architecture, specializing in Architecture modelling.
 He is now in charge of all professional services related to ArchiMate and divides his time between helping customers and working on the evolution of the ArchiMate® standard within The Open Group.